uttamkumarpatel/Forest_fire_prediction/README.md

 - 🔥 Get a prediction on the likelihood of a fire occurring
 - 📊 Visualize model performance and accuracy

+## 🌐 Live Demo
+🚀 The application is live at: [Click Here](https://forest-fire-prediction-kdk9.onrender.com)

 ## 🏗️ Contribution
 Contributions are always welcome!
 If you’d like to improve this project:
 - Fork the repository 🍴
 - Make your changes ✏️
 - Submit a **Pull Request** ✅